itsnayabsd/website/_posts/linux-tools/2018-02-03-command-line-google-drive-sync-tools.md

 ---
 Though there are some work arounds to get your Google Drive files in sync with any Linux based operating system, none of those are satisfiable (at least for me).

-But there are two command line tools available that does the job good.
+But there are two command line tools available that do the job nice.

 * Grive
 * Drive